kubernetes/website/docs/concepts/tools/kubectl/object-management-using-declarative-config.md

 TODO(pwittrock): Why doesn't export remove the status field?
 Seems like it should.
 {% endcomment %}

-### Migrating objects from imperative object configuration to declarative object configuration
+### Migrating object management from imperative object configuration to declarative object configuration

 1. Set the `kubectl.kubernetes.io/last-applied-configuration` annotation on the object
   - `kubectl replace --save-config -f <kind>_<name>.yaml`